kampersanda/wordfreq-rs/README.md

 This library is a yet another Rust port of [Python's wordfreq](https://github.com/rspeer/wordfreq), allowing you to look up the frequencies of words in many languages.

-## Repository structure

-This repository contains three crates:

-- [wordfreq](wordfreq) is a crate that provides an API to lookup word frequencies.
-- [wordfreq-model](wordfreq-model) is a crate that provides a loader for pre-compiled wordfreq models.
-- [wordfreq-example](wordfreq-example) is a crate that provides an example program.

 ## Getting started

 As with the original wordfreq, you can start looking for word frequencies right away.